Competitor Guide

 Cons

-• Limited AI and automation depth makes it less competitive for teams managing high inbound chat volumes.
+• Limited AI and automation depth makes it less competitive for teams managing high inbound chat volumes or complex workflows.

 • Narrower channel breadth means complex omnichannel D2C setups quickly exceed what Help Scout is designed to handle.